dburckh/AndroidLibRaw/README.md

 - [LibRaw](https://github.com/LibRaw/LibRaw) The brains of the operation
 - [LibRaw-cmake](https://github.com/LibRaw/LibRaw-cmake) Made building LibRaw in Studio/gradle, much easier.
 - [LibRaw-Android](https://github.com/TSGames/Libraw-Android) Ground breaking "glue" code I borrowed heavily from.

+### Change Log
+2.0.1
+- Change getBitmap\[16\]() to remove intermediate step that creates an RGB memory image.
+Now directly creates the Bitmap from the image\[\] data.
+- Add methods setCaptureScaleMul(), getColorCurve() and dcrawProcessForce(colorCurve) to force consistent white balance in future runs.

+2.0.0
+- Moved from static LibRaw to instance.
+This allows multiple LibRaw instances to exist at the same time.